Student Organization Advisor Resources

 Advisor Guidelines

-• Registered Student Organizations (RSO’s) must have a current UWEC Faculty/Staff Advisor.
-Faculty/Staff Advisors are full-time, salaried employees of UWEC.
+• Registered Student Organizations (RSO’s) must have a current on campus UWEC Faculty/Staff Advisor.
+Faculty/Staff Advisors are full-time employees of UWEC.
+(Note: Advisors that are on Sabbatical leave may not serve, or continue serving as a student organization advisor.
+A replacement advisor must be assigned.)

 • The advisor role has no term limit, however, an advisor must confirm their role during the founding of the student organization as well as during the annual student organization re-registration process.